About

 Goat cheese, cream, chives and black pepper in a glass bowl.

-The goat cheese filling mixed in a bowl, with lemon zest added.
+The goat cheese filling mixed in a bowl, with lemon zest added to it.

 What if I can’t get pre-made phyllo cups?